Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudresourcemanager-v3/readme.md

 await gapi.client.cloudresourcemanager.tagBindings.delete({ name: "name",  });

 /*
-Lists the TagBindings for the given Google Cloud resource, as specified with `parent`.
+Lists the TagBindings for the given cloud resource, as specified with `parent`.
 NOTE: The `parent` field is expected to be a full resource name: https://cloud.google.com/apis/design/resource_names#full_resource_name
 */
 await gapi.client.cloudresourcemanager.tagBindings.list({  });